programmer90000/linux-set-up-docs/set-up-individual-apps.md

 > Replace these placeholders with the correct names.
 Set the resized hard disk name to the original name + `_RESIZED`

+9. From the Oracle VM VirtualBox Manager window, select `Tools`
+10. Select `Hard disks`
+11. Select the newly created hard disk
+12. Increase the size of the hard disk
+13. Right-click on your cloned VM
+14. Select `Settings`
+15. Select `Storage`
+16. Right-click on any storage devices underneath `Controller: SATA` and remove them
+17. Right-click on `Controller: SATA`
+18. Select `+ Hard Disk`
+19. Select the hard disk you created
+20. Click `Ok`

 #### Download the GParted Live ISO

 1. Go to the [GParted Download page](https://gparted.org/livecd.php)